Theatre: Technical aspects

-In its most basic form, stagecraft is managed by a single person (often the stage manager of a smaller production) who arranges all scenery, costumes, lighting, and sound, and organizes the cast.
+In its most basic form, stagecraft is managed by a single person (often the stage manager of a smaller production) who arranges all scenery, costumes, lighting, and sound, and organises the cast.
 At a more professional level, for example in modern Broadway houses, stagecraft is managed by hundreds of skilled carpenters, painters, electricians, stagehands, stitchers, wigmakers, and the like.
-This modern form of stagecraft is highly technical and specialized: it comprises many subdisciplines and a vast trove of history and tradition.
+This modern form of stagecraft is highly technical and specialised: it comprises many subdisciplines and a vast trove of history and tradition.
 The majority of stagecraft lies between these two extremes.
 Regional theatres and larger community theatres will generally have a technical director and a complement of designers, each of whom has a direct hand in their respective designs.

 Subcategories and organisation

 There are many modern theatre movements which produce theatre in a variety of ways.
 Theatrical enterprises vary enormously in sophistication and purpose.
 People who are involved vary from novices and hobbyists (in community theatre) to professionals (in Broadway and similar productions).
 Theatre can be performed with a shoestring budget or on a grand scale with multimillion-dollar budgets.
 This diversity manifests in the abundance of theatre subcategories, which include: